Earthquake Risk in San Francisco

 Cities resting on the fault include Alamo, Danville, San Ramon, Dublin, Pleasanton, Sunol, Milpitas, San Jose, Gilroy, and Hollister.

-how to mitigate earthquake damage
+How to mitigate earthquake damage

 The shaking from a major San Francisco earthquake can move almost everything inside your home.

-Prepare for next earthquake by evaluating the safety of your home.
+Prepare for the next earthquake by evaluating the safety of your home.
 Make or purchase your earthquake safety kit and gather essential supplies.
 Keep your family safe and prevent the injury of your loved ones by getting ready today.
 Don’t forget financial protection against earthquake damage with budget-friendly CEA earthquake insurance.

 Know What to do During an Earthquake